The example app's user interface (UI) for creating a new book record looks as in Figure 7.2 below.

 multi-valued choice.
 We dynamically add a custom attribute

-to the choice widget's fieldset
+data-value to the choice widget's fieldset

-element for this purpose in createChoiceWidget
+element for this purpose in createChoiceWidget.

 Since choice widgets do not allow arbitrary user input, we do not have to check constraints such as range constraints or pattern constraints on user input, but only mandatory value constraints.
 This allows simplifying responsive validation in the UI.